pingel-org/axle/axle-docs/src/main/tut/chapter/PythagoreanMeans.md

 Arithmetic, Geometric, and Harmonic Means are all 'Pythagorean'.

-See the wikipedia page on <a href="https://en.wikipedia.org/wiki/Pythagorean_means">Pythagorean Means</a>
+See the wikipedia page on [Pythagorean Means](https://en.wikipedia.org/wiki/Pythagorean_means) for more.
-for more.

 Arithmetic, Geometric, and Harmonic Mean Examples